-- · Consider using a production ratio when production is directly related to the amount of chemical used or - Consider using an activity ratio when the chemical is "otherwise used" and the amount is determined by a variable other than production. - The Production Ratio/Activity Ratio is a ratio, not a percent change. - · You can provide information on the variable you used in your ratio in the "Optional Miscellaneous Info" section
+- Consider using a production ratio when production is directly related to the amount of chemical used or produced. - Consider using an activity ratio when the chemical is "otherwise used" and the amount is determined by a variable other than production. - The Production Ratio/Activity Ratio is a ratio, not a percent change. - You can provide information on the variable you used in your ratio in the "Optional Miscellaneous Info" section using the button in TRI-MEweb.

-A Production Ratio Wizard is now available in TRI-MEweb to help you calculate your Production Ratio or Activity Ratio.
+TRI-MEweb Production Ratio Wizard helps calculate the Production Ratio or Activity Ratio